carlos8080/sbt-deploy/README.md

 Version | Changes
 --------|--------
-1.2.4 | Changing package name and organization to Eadive 1.2.3 | Bugfix: adding log on screen, and fixing add as service 1.2.2 | Bugfix: removing the removeOlderVersions setting
+1.2.5 | Changing details to publish on Sonatype Nexus 1.2.4 | Changing package name and organization to Eadive 1.2.3 | Bugfix: adding log on screen, and fixing add as service 1.2.2 | Bugfix: removing the removeOlderVersions setting